SansGuidon/bookmarks/sections/programming.md

 * [LOWREZJAM 2019](https://itch.io/jam/lowrezjam-2019) - The goal of the jam is to create a game with a resolution of 64x64 pixels or less.
 You can use whatever programming language or tools that you wish.
 * [Hacknet](http://www.hacknet-os.com/) - a hacking game simulator (not free), potentially boring (move to hackmud)
 * [h a c k m u d](https://www.hackmud.com/) - hackmud, a hacking game simulator (not free) with programming challenges
+* [Exercism](https://exercism.org/) - Get really good at programming. | Develop fluency in 55 programming languages with our unique blend of learning, practice and mentoring.
+Exercism is fun, effective and 100% free, forever.

 > Stickers
 * [DevStickers](http://devstickers.com/) - Laptop Stickers and T-shirts for Web Designers and Developers